-Accumulated Adjustment Account - Definition
+Accumulated Adjustment Account - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.